Jana Baha Dyah Jatra: History

-There is a tradition that the image of Jana Baha Dyah housed in the temple at Jana Baha, Kel Tol was retrieved from Jamal, hence the chariot procession starts from here.
+There is a tradition that the image of Jana Baha Dyah housed in the temple at Jana Baha, Kel Tol was retrieved from Jamal, hence the chariot procession starts from there.
+Chronicles show that the festival was well established in the 17th century, but may have originated in the 6th century or earlier.

-No one knows how far back the origin of the festival goes, though it is believed to have been started in the sixth century.
-Chronicles show that it was already well established in the 17th century.

-One of the Legends says that the Karunamaya was found in the fields by a Jyapu (farmer in Newa Community) at Jamal the exact spot where the Chariot is made.
+One legend is that the Karunamaya was found in the fields by a Jyapu (farmer in Newa Community) at Jamal the exact spot where the Chariot is made.

 The procession

-During the festival, the image of Jana Bāhā Dyah is removed from his temple at Jana Baha and carried in a portable shrine to Durbar Marg from where the actual procession starts.
-There it is installed in the car built in the shape of a tower on wheels.
+During the festival, the image of Jana Bāhā Dyah is removed from his temple at Jana Baha and carried in a portable shrine to Durbar Marg where the actual procession begins.
+There it is installed in a car built in the shape of a tower on wheels.
 The chariot is 35 ft high.

 When the image is placed on the chariot, a group of musicians from the Kansakar caste play a short fanfare on their long trumpets to announce the installation.
 At the same time, the Guruju Paltan, a ceremonial guard of honor consisting of soldiers dressed in ancient uniforms, performs a feu de joie with their muskets.
 Crowds then pull the chariot through central Kathmandu accompanied by musical bands.

 The journey is performed in three stages to permit devotees to make oblations.
 Worshippers bring trays of offerings and light rows of butter lamps to honor the deity wherever the chariot stops.
 Sweet marjoram flowers (मूस्वां) are special offerings on the occasion.